gpoehl/phpReport/docs/source/actions.rst

 The returned value will be appended to $output.
 3) If action is a callable the returned value will be appended to $output.

-The above rules can be altered by calling the setCallOption().
+The above rules can be altered by calling the setRuntimeOption().

 .. include:: actionMethods.rst